 CHACE: He couldn't find his cows.
 They were usually right there.
 They usually came right up to him.
 Six of them - each weighing around 1,500 pounds - six of them were missing.

 HOLLOWAY: And that's when I discovered that they was gone.

 SMITH: They were stolen, and BJ loved these cows.
 He calls them his second family.
-And they're also a huge investment for him.
+And they are also a huge investment for him.
 That's where his money is.
-Raising his cows is a business for BJ.
-And all of his savings were wrapped up in these cows.
+Raising cows is a business for BJ, and all of his savings were wrapped up in these cows.

-HOLLOWAY: It really hit me that night when I was thinking.
-Everything is quiet in the house and I wake up and knowing that your investment is gone.
-You know, if you ever had anything taken away from you that you had worked all your life to try to create and all of a sudden it's gone.
+HOLLOWAY: It really hit me that night when I was thinking, and everything is quiet in the house.
+And I wake up and knowing that your investment has - is gone, you know.
+If you ever had anything taken away from you that you had worked all your life to try to create and all of a sudden it's gone.